Tom O'Rourke

 Our well-established online Parks, Recreation and Tourism Management master's (M.S.) degree program helps working professionals pursue their passion, reset their careers and advance professionally.
 You learn from world-class faculty and leading practitioners who are at the top of their fields, and complete your credential in two years while taking one course at a time in an 8-week format.

-Students learn from a mix of leading university faculty and world-class practitioners and take 10 classes over two years (one or two classes at a time, depending on your concentration), meeting online in the evening once a week with faculty and fellow graduate students – making sure you can continue to work full-time while earning your master’s degree.
+Students learn from a mix of leading university faculty and world-class practitioners and take 10 classes over two years, meeting online in the evening once a week with faculty and fellow graduate students – making sure you can continue to work full-time while earning your master’s degree.

 The online format ensures your classroom travels with you.
 All you need is a laptop and internet connection.

-Applications are taken on a rolling basis, allowing you to start your program in either the spring or fall semester.
+Applications are accepted on a rolling basis, giving you the flexibility to start your program in either the spring or fall semester.

 Enrollment requires that the student hold a bachelor’s degree for admission into the master’s (online, non-thesis) program.

-Prospective students must complete an application form and submit:
+Prospective students must complete an application and submit:

 A Graduate Record Examination (GRE) is not required for admission to the online, non-thesis program.